I hope you all had a wonderful Thanksgiving! With Thanksgiving being over now I’m sure that for most of us our minds turn toward Christmas.

 We also love nothing more than snuggling up with a good cup of cocoa and watching some of our favorite Christmas movies.
 Of course we love Rudolf and The Grinch but we are also big fans of two Veggie Tales Christmas movies- The Little Drummer Boy and Merry Larry and the True Light of Christmas.
 Seriously, I cry every single time I watch The Little Drummer Boy.
 Every time.
 And I’ve seen it more than a few times.

 Each night we our sons three stories- 2 books that change every night and the last is always their Bibles.
 With our 4 year old we read the Jesus Storybook Bible.
 It’s beautifully written and I highly recommend it.
 With our 2 year old we use the Read with Me Bible for Toddlers.
 This one is written in a very engaing story-style and is perfect for 2-3 year olds.
 For Advent I plan on reading from The Beginner’s Bible: The Very First Christmas.
 It’s a small book we were gifted and it contains the entire story of Christmas from the angel appearing to Mary to a short story story of what Jesus did when he grew up.
 This is all broken down into 6 short parts and I think we will read them one each day of the week after dinner, or something like that.
-For $1.99 this little book makes a great gift for Sunday school kids.

 This year I came up with some activities to help my 4 year old son work on his preschool skills while learning the Christmas story and I’m sharing them with you all in the hopes that they might bless your family as well.